erdelp/inception-tuto/README.md

 Congrats you deployed a functioning server for the first time !
 Enjoy your **42 Inception** setup on DigitalOcean! 🚀

+## WARNING

-**Remember to destroy your VPS once you're done with the project.
-If you do not YOU WILL BE CREDITED ONCE THE 200$ CREDIT RUN OUT !!!!!**
+###Remember to destroy your VPS once you're done with the project.
+If you do not YOU WILL BE CREDITED ONCE THE 200$ CREDIT RUN OUT !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!